I hear from many readers who try to apply for a Chase credit card and are disappointingly declined. It’s happened to us several times!

 - See if you can close one of the cards you have with them or move credit lines around to allow for a new card.

 - Close one of your current Chase cards, wait a couple months and reapply.
-Note: You CAN NOT earn the bonus offer on a Chase credit card more than ONCE in 24 MONTHS.
-So don’t do this unless it’s close to 24 months since you last earned the bonus points through signing up for a credit card.
+Note: You CANNOT earn the bonus offer on most Chase credit cards more than ONCE in 24 MONTHS and for the Chase Sapphire and Reserve credit cards, it’s ONCE in 48 MONTHS!
+So don’t do this unless it’s close to 24-48 months since you last earned the bonus points through signing up for a credit card.
 Why?
 Because you’ll want the card for everyday spending so you can earn points that way.

-- Let at least 30 days to a couple months pass before applying for any other cards and try again, especially if the reason was the applications were too close together.
+- Let at least 30-60 days pass before applying for any other cards and try again, especially if the reason was that the applications were too close together.

 12 Other Ways to Earn the Companion Pass Without New Cards